overcyber/skill_HomeAssistant/README.md

 7.Restart Alice and ask her to :
 - "Hey Snips/Alice"
-- "Add my home assistant devices"
+- "setup home assistant skill"

 You really only need to ask that once.
 By asking that she will